 Each member serves a three-year term of office that commences at the AACR Annual Meeting.
-Those elected in the 2018-2021 cycle will begin their service at the AACR Annual Meeting 2018 and conclude their service at the AACR Annual Meeting 2021.
+Those elected in the 2019-2022 cycle will begin their service at the AACR Annual Meeting 2019 in Atlanta, Georgia, and conclude their service at the AACR Annual Meeting 2022.

 Duties of the AMC

 Each year, four Associate Members are selected to serve three-year terms on the Associate Member Council (AMC).
-The AMC is a leadership body representing over 15,000 AACR graduate students, medical students and residents, and clinical and postdoctoral fellows.
-As such, the AMC serves in an advisory capacity to the AACR leadership, and helps develop programs and services to address the needs of early-career investigators in cancer research.
-The AMC also provides a venue for collegial discussion about the challenges of a career in cancer research and helps provide recommendations on how to sustain this important workforce.
+The AMC represents over 14,000 AACR graduate students, medical students and residents, and clinical and postdoctoral fellows (35 percent of the overall AACR membership) and provides a voice for early-career researchers to the AACR, serving in an advisory capacity.
+The AMC additionally helps develop initiatives and services to address the needs of early-career investigators in cancer research, provides a venue for collegial discussion about the challenges of a career in cancer research, helps provide recommendations on how to sustain this important workforce, and works with the AACR to recruit/retain/engage early-career researchers in the membership.
 People have joined the council to broaden their insights and network in the cancer research field, increase their likelihood and potential for future collaborations, learn more about the AACR, represent the membership, and help organize events to promote career development for early-career investigators.

-- Represent the interests of early-career scientists by acting as a liaison and advisory body to the AACR Board of Directors; and,
+- Represent the interests and needs of early-career scientists to the AACR;

-In recognition of the extraordinary time commitments of early-career scientists, obligations related to AMC service are kept as manageable as possible.
-Throughout each year of service, council members participate in planning meetings, conference calls, receptions, and other events as official representatives of the Council and the AACR.
-AMC members are expected to participate in monthly conference calls, attend all Annual Meetings during their term, attend a face-to-face planning meeting each summer in Philadelphia, and periodically contribute to written materials.
-Typically, during the second or third year of service, council members are requested to chair various planning subcommittees.
+In recognition of the extraordinary time commitments of early-career researchers, obligations related to AMC service are kept as manageable as possible.
+Throughout each year of service, council members participate in planning meetings, conference calls, receptions, and other events as official representatives of the AMC and the AACR.
+AMC members are expected to participate in monthly conference calls, attend all Annual Meetings during their term, attend an annual face-to-face planning meeting mid-year in Philadelphia, and periodically contribute to written materials.
+Typically, during the second or third year of service, AMC members are requested to chair various planning subcommittees.

-Overall, potential applicants should be aware that serving on the council requires year-round contributions and regular participation in activities.
-Again, on average, the AACR strives to keep the workload and time commitment for each council member fairly manageable.
+Overall, potential applicants should be aware that serving on the AMC requires year-round contributions and regular participation in activities.
+Again, on average, the AACR strives to keep the workload and time commitment for each AMC member fairly manageable.

 Notes from previous AMC Members about serving on the council: